-1. Get a non disclosure agreement
+1. Get a non-disclosure agreement

-However the problem with not telling your freelance app developers the whole vision of your app is that they won’t be able to build your app the way you want it to built.
 It’s better for your app business if you can speak freely about your vision rather than hiding the small details in the fear that your idea will be stolen.

 2. Start building your app